-- iv) from June 2022 to June 2024 all new Saloon Vehicles to be either Zero or Ultra-Low Emission (plug- in) or standard hybrids with emission levels of less than 120g/km of CO2. - v) by 31 December 2028 all licensed saloon vehicles will be zero or ultra-low emission vehicles. - vi) by 31 December 2028 all wheelchair accessible vehicles will be zero or ultralow emission as and when the market allows (this is subject to review in 2026). - vii) by 31 December 2028, the City Centre will restrict access to zero and ultra-low emission licensed vehicles only. - 29.11 To further support the uptake of Ultra- Low and Zero Emission vehicles, on 30 September 2019, Members agreed no maximum age limit for newly licensed Ultra-Low and Zero Emssion vehicles. - 29.12 From June 2022 a new standard hybrid vehicle licence will not be granted in respect of a vehicle unless it is less than 4 years old - 29.13 From June 2022,a vehicle licence for standard hybrid vehicles will not be renewed unless the vehicle is less than 9 years old. - 29.14 With the 9-year age limit for petrol and diesel vehicles, this will mean that by 2017/18 all the internal combustion fleet licensed will be to Euro 5 or 6.
-The extended age allowance for low emission vehicles reflects their low pollution and supports improvements to air quality in Cambridge. - 29.15 The term 'new' means any vehicle that is being licensed for the first time with Cambridge City Council (i.e. a complete new license) or where a license is issued on a particular vehicle and then surrendered and subsequently an application to license the same vehicle is made. - 29.16 Encouraging better maintenance of vehicles could reduce emissions from licensed vehicles further, it is intended that this aspect be tackled through education and promotion.
+- i) a new vehicle licence will not be granted in respect of a vehicle unless it meets the Euro 5 standard or higher. - ii) a vehicle licence will not be renewed unless the vehicle is less than 11 years old. - iii) from 1 April 2020 all new licenced saloon vehicles will need to be zero or ultralow emission vehicles. - iv) by 31 December 2028 all licensed saloon vehicles will be zero or ultra-low emission vehicles. - v) by 31 December 2028 all wheelchair accessible vehicles will be zero or ultralow emission as and when the market allows (this is subject to review in 2026). - vi) by 31 December 2028, the City Centre will restrict access to zero and ultra-low emission licensed vehicles only. - 29.7 To further support the uptake of Ultra- Low and Zero Emission vehicles, on 30 September 2019, Members agreed no maximum age limit for newly licensed Ultra-Low and Zero Emission vehicles. - 29.8 With the previous 9-year age limit for petrol and diesel vehicles, this will mean that by 2017/18 all the internal combustion fleet licensed will be to Euro 5 or 6.
+The extended age allowance for low emission vehicles reflects their low pollution and supports improvements to air quality in Cambridge. - 29.9 The term 'new' means any vehicle that is being licensed for the first time with Cambridge City Council (i.e. a complete new license) or where a license is issued on a particular vehicle and then surrendered and subsequently an application to license the same vehicle is made. - 29.10 Encouraging better maintenance of vehicles could reduce emissions from licensed vehicles further, it is intended that this aspect be tackled through education and promotion.

-29.17 The Authority recognizes that low emission vehicles can have a positive impact on the environment and any application receives for other low and ultra-low emission vehicles will be considered on its own merits.
+29.11 The Authority recognizes that low emission vehicles can have a positive impact on the environment and any application receives for other low and ultra-low emission vehicles will be considered on its own merits.